 What does a red front door mean?

-Red doors have a really interesting history.
+Red doors have a really interesting history in the British Isles, too.
 In years past, people in Scotland would paint their doors red to signify that they had paid off their mortgage, whereas in Ireland, people painted their doors red as an act of rebellion against the British monarchy.

-Nowadays, the meaning of a red door is more linked to the colour psychology around the colour red.
-Red can signify love and passion, and is even proven to act as a physical stimulant - it stimulates the adrenal gland and provides energy, so choose this colour if you're looking to feel energised and inspired.
+In colour psychology, red can signify love and passion, and is even proven to act as a physical stimulant - it stimulates the adrenal gland and provides energy, so choose this colour if you're looking to feel energised and inspired.

 Rust-Oleum Universal All-Surface Gloss Paint in Cardinal Red